🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 • Mobility: $\mu = \sigma R_H$

-Important: The reason for measuring with reversed magnetic field is to cancel offset voltage (due to thermoelectric effect and inhomogeneity).
-Hall voltage is an odd function with respect to magnetic field ($V_H(B) = -V_H(-B)$), but offset voltage is an even function, so taking the difference yields pure Hall voltage.
+Important: The reason the measurement is repeated with the magnetic field reversed is to cancel out offset voltages (arising from thermoelectric effects and inhomogeneity).
+The Hall voltage is an odd function of the magnetic field ($V_H(B) = -V_H(-B)$), while offset voltages are even functions, so taking the difference isolates the pure Hall voltage.

-Code Example 2-3: Simulation of van der Pauw Hall Measurement
+Code Example 2-3: Simulating a van der Pauw Hall Measurement

 import numpy as np